-Super-chlorinated water shall not be discharged from the new watermain unless neutralized with approved chemicals as per AWWA C651 Sec.6 Appendix C.
+Super-chlorinated water shall not be discharged from the new watermain unless neutralized as per AWWA C655.

 The super-chlorinated water shall be flushed from the new watermain via the bypass through each hydrant, sample, blow-off and swabbing launch/discharge points until the chlorine residual matches that of the existing distribution system (bypass supply location).